adamterlson/AgenticStateMachines/README.md

 - **Language Agnostic**: Finite State Machines can be built in every language—having an understanding of Agentic patterns using FSMs will enable Agentic systems in any system, regardless of language

 In short, FSMs provide a flexible, extensible, and robust foundation for developing agentic AI systems that scale with confidence.

-# Want to build agents like this?
-Check out Temporal!
-Temporal is a wonderful tool to host and apply these process patterns at scale:
-- Handles non-differentiated system architecture
-- Visibility and operational control
-- Polyglot
-- Open Source

 ## Contributing